tanvir-ahmed-m4/com0com/ReadMe.txt

 Q. Is it possible to run com0com on Windows 9x platform?
 A. No, it is not possible.
 You need Windows 2000 platform or newer.

-Q. I get an error message when I run the installer:
-   "The 32-bit driver cannot run under 64-bit System".
-What to do?
-A. For 64-bit system download x64 package
-   (for example com0com-2.2.2.0-x64-fre-signed.zip).

 Q. Is it possible to install or uninstall com0com silently (with no user intervention and no user interface)?